Installing an SSL Certificate

 These certificates can be installed via three methods.
 (Click to Expand)

 All SSLs purchased through KnownHost come with a token.
-This token can be used for easy installation only on our shared and reseller hosting packages.
+This token can be used for easy installation only on our shared hosting and reseller hosting packages.

 Finding Your Token